-Services that are covered for you What you must pay when you use these services Optional Dental Services Members may separately purchase the Optional Supplemental Dental benefit.
-The plan offers the Dental Gold benefit.
-The premium for the Dental Gold benefit is \$44 per month.
-You pay this monthly premium in addition to your Medicare Part B premium and plan premium (if applicable).
-Covered services include: Emergency palliative treatment - to temporarily relieve pain.
-Radiographs - bitewing (twice per calendar year); full mouth X-rays, which include bitewings (once in any three-year period).
+Services that are covered for you What you must pay when you use these services Optional Dental Services\\ In-and Out-of-Network Members may separately purchase the Optional Supplemental Dental benefit. \$0 copay for diagnostic and The plan offers the Dental Gold benefit.
+The premium for the preventive services, Dental Gold benefit is \$44 per month.
+You pay this monthly emergency palliative premium in addition to your Medicare Part B premium and plan treatment and X-rays. premium (if applicable).
+Covered services include: 50% coinsurance for Emergency palliative treatment - to temporarily relieve extractions, endodontic pain. services, periodontic services and other oral surgery.
+Radiographs - bitewing (twice per calendar year); full mouth X-rays, which include bitewings (once in any three-0% - 50% coinsurance for year period). restorative services.
 All other radiographs - other X-rays.
-Diagnostic services.
+50% coinsurance for crowns, Diagnostic services. bridges and dentures.
 Extractions - non-surgical removal of teeth.
-Restorative services - fillings and crown repair.
-Endodontic services - to treat gum disease.
-Other oral surgery - dental surgery.
-Crowns, bridges and dentures.
+There is an annual maximum benefit limit of \$2,000.
+Restorative services - fillings and crown repair. \\Amounts you pay for Endodontic services - root canals. some services do not count Periodontic services - to treat gum disease. toward your maximum out-Other oral surgery - dental surgery. of-pocket amount.
+Refer to Chapter 4, Section 1.2 for Crowns, bridges and dentures. more information.
+Important: For more information or assistance finding a dental

 Important: For more information or assistance finding a dental plan network provider near you, call you dental plan administered by Dental Benefit Providers, Inc. at 1-866-209-3212 (TTY 711), 8 a.m. - 8 p.m., Monday - Friday.
-HMO members who separately purchase the Optional Supplemental Dental benefit Providers, Inc. Please refer to the plan website www.thpmedicare.org/new-york/ and click on the Plan & Benefits tab, then click on Discover Member Extras, and find the Dental section to search dental codes.
-In-and Out-of-Network \$0 copay for diagnostic and preventive services, emergency palliative treatment and X-rays.
-50% coinsurance for extractions, endodontic services, periodontic services and other oral surgery.
-0% - 50% coinsurance for restorative services.
-50% coinsurance for crowns, bridges and dentures.
-There is an annual maximum benefit limit of \$2,000.
-Amounts you pay for some services do not count toward your maximum out- of-pocket amount.
-Refer to Chapter 4, Section 1.2 for more information.
+HMO members who separately purchase the Optional Supplemental Dental benefit must receive both preventive and comprehensive care from a Dental Benefit Providers, Inc. network provider for dental services to be covered.
+Dental benefits are administered by Dental Benefit Providers, Inc.

+Please refer to the plan website www.thpmedicare.org/new-york/ and click on the Plan & Benefits tab, then click on Discover Member Extras, and find the Dental section to search dental codes.